WRITING OBSTACLE

 Write a descriptive scene about what dinosaurs are really like.

-Dinosaur Dimension
+Dinosaur Dispatch

-“The T-Rexes look like giant chickens!”
-I yell into the receiver to Mike.
-“They are covered in feathers and some have different colors.
-They don’t communicate really, and they’ll bite if you get too close, but they aren’t near as vicious as we thought they were.”
+“The T. Rexes look like giant chickens!”
+I shout into the receiver.
+“They’re covered in feathers—some even have color variations.
+They don’t communicate much, and yeah, they’ll bite if you get too close, but they’re nowhere near as vicious as we thought.”

 Comments 0